jrg94/CSE5542/Lab03/README.md

 With the solution open, you can begin playing with the following controls:

-- w: up
-- a: left
-- s: down
-- d: right
-- q: scale down
-- e: scale up
-- 1: camera pan up
-- 2: camera pan down
-- 3: camera pan left
-- 4: camera pan right
-- 5: camera zoom in
-- 6: camera zoom out
 - left click + drag: rotation

-In addition, you can control each body part of the ant individually which is actually a load of fun.
-Feel free to detach a leg and watch it follow the body anyway.

-From there, you have all you need to navigate the maze.

 The solution should render as follows: